-By Kristen Abbott Bennett, Stonehill College
+By Kristen Abbott Bennett, Framingham State University

 At Tilbury, Elizabeth I gave a rousing speech to motivate her subjects, exclaiming: “I know I have the bodie, but of a weak and feeble woman, but I have the heart and Stomach of a King, and of a King of England” (Cabala).
 Elizabeth’s recognition of her female princely bodies as simultaneously separate and the same reflects awareness of her politically constructed dual corpora.
 Historically, the “King’s two bodies” theory was adapted from ideas surrounding the divine right of kings.
 During Elizabeth’s reign, it was legislated to preserve her interests in lands acquired by Edward IV in his minority:

 For the King has in him two Bodies, viz., a Body natural, and a Body politic….
 [The latter] is a Body that cannot be seen or handled, consisting of Policy and Government, and constituted for the Direction of the people, and the Management of the public weal, and this Body is utterly void of Infancy, and old Age, and other natural Defects and Imbecilities, which the Body natural is subject to, and for this Cause, what the King does in his Body politic, cannot be invalidated or frustrated by any Disability in his natural Body.
 (Kantorowicz 7)